Years ago, I was so confident and so naive. I was sure I was right and everyone else was wrong.

 I’d start to make things, but then see how stupid they revealed me to be, so I’d stop.
 I lost all confidence.
 I spent a few years completely stuck.

 Eventually, some new thoughts helped:

 - This isn’t about me.
 How I feel in this moment doesn’t matter — it will pass.
 Nobody is judging me because nobody is thinking of me.
-They are just looking for things to improve their own life.
+They are just looking for ways to improve their own lives.
 The public me is not the real me anyway, so if they judge my public persona, that’s fine.

 - The work is the point, and my work is unique.
 If I can do something that people find useful, then I should.
 It doesn’t matter if it’s a masterpiece or not, as long as I enjoy it.
 I’ve got my own weird angle on things that’s a useful counter-melody in the big orchestra of life.

 I’m glad my old confidence is gone because it thought I was right, and maybe even great, but not anymore.

 Now I aim to make my work — my little contribution to the world — just unique and useful.